basis-technology-corp/annotated-data-model/README.md

 This annotation describes the sentences of the text.
 By convention, the sentences cover the entire text.
 Whitespace at the end of each sentences is incorporated into that sentence.

-### LAYOUT_REGION ###

-This annotation separates the text into regions of structured text, such as lists or tables, and unstructured text.

 ### TOKEN ###